Skip to main content

 $312B

-Organizations without long-term capital forecasting experience 3-4x more emergency replacements compared to those with predictive planning.
+Organizations without long-term capital forecasting experience 3-4x more emergency replacements compared to those with predictive replacement planning.
 Emergency procurements cost 30-50% more than planned replacements.
 And fewer than 30% of facility managers have visibility beyond 3 years into their capital needs.

 Why Traditional Capital Planning Fails

-No Forward Visibility: Condition assessments tell you where you are today, not where you'll be in 2028 when budget approvals happen.
+No forward visibility.
+Condition assessments tell you where you are today, not where you'll be in 2028 when budget approvals happen.
 By the time you know there's a problem, you're already in crisis mode.

-Asset-Level Myopia: Looking at individual assets misses systemic patterns.
+Asset-level myopia.
+Looking at individual assets misses systemic patterns.
 When an entire building's HVAC was installed in 2002, 14 units fail together—but asset-by-asset tracking doesn't reveal the cliff until you're falling off it.

-Scattered Data: Capital needs exist across multiple systems—HVAC, electrical, envelope, transportation.
+Scattered data.
+Capital needs exist across multiple systems—HVAC, electrical, envelope, transportation.
 Finance sees a consolidated number but can't understand why costs spike in certain years or which systems are driving needs.

-Static Assumptions: Replacement costs from 2018 assessments are obsolete by 2025.
+Static assumptions.
+Replacement costs from 2018 assessments are obsolete by 2025.
 Inflation, supply chain changes, and market conditions mean historical numbers are dangerously misleading.

 “We needed a system that could project 10 years forward, automatically adjusting for asset aging and inflation.
 We needed to see capital cliffs before we drove off them.
 We needed to understand capital needs by site, by building, and by system type—so we could plan strategically instead of reacting desperately.”

 That system exists.
 It's called FCI Forecasting.
+Learn more about FCI tracking for proactive management.

 What is FCI Forecasting?